microsoft/ignite-learning-paths/aiml/aiml20/DEMO Custom Vision.md

 1. Your new project should have the following settings:

     - Name: Tools
     - Description: Products sold by Tailwind   Traders
     - Resource: aiml20-cs-resource
     - Project Type: classification
     - Classification Types: Multiclass
     - Domains: Retail (compact)
     - Export capabilities: Basic Platforms

 1. In the "Tags" tool in the left side, use the "+" button to add the following tags:

     - drill
     - hammer
     - pliers
     - screwdriver

 1. We will now add images for each tag from the corresponding folder in "CV Training Images".
 Here's how to do it for "drill"

     - Click "Add Images" in the top row
     - Browse to CV Training Images / drills
     - Select all files: click one file, then press Control-A
     - Click Open
     - In the "Image Upload" dialog that appears next, select "drill" in "My Tags" and then click "Upload 16 Files"
-- repeat this process for the tags hammer, pliers, screwdriver, hard hat
+    - repeat this process for the tags: hammer, pliers, screwdriver (we will do "hard hat" later)

 ## Add images and train a model